hejty/ui-components/components/card-deck/README.md

     element - dom node with basic structure as specified above dragCallback - function called when card is dragged.
 Contains information about the deck, card being dragged and relative distance from the center of the deck. discardCallback - function called when card is discarded.
-Contains information about the deck, card being discarded and direction (event.detail.direction).
+Contains information about the deck, card being discarded and direction. cancelCallback - function called when dragged card was released and will return to the top of the deck.
+Contains information about the deck and the card being released.

 ### Methods: